maxbarkouras/Syscall-Shellcode-Injector/README.md

 ### Prerequisites

-1. As of right now, syscalls are hardcoded and the end user must be running Windows 11 23H2
-2. Shellcode must be XOR encrypted BEFORE you paste into code, or comment out decryption call (line 33)
+1. Shellcode must be XOR encrypted BEFORE you paste into code, or comment out decryption call (line 31)
-3. Visual Studio or another way to compile C++ link with assembly (see compiling below for more details)
+2. Visual Studio or another way to compile and link C++ with assembly (see compiling below for more details)

 ### Installation